simeononsecurity/simeononsecurity.ch/content/articles/reviving-old-servers_-tips-for-upgrading-legacy-systems/index.en.md

 * **Monitoring and Evaluation**: Continuously monitor the effectiveness of the training programs and gather feedback from users.
 Make adjustments as needed to ensure that users are able to fully use the upgraded system.

-* **Change Champions**: Identify and empower change champions within the organization.
+* **Change Champions**: Identify and help change champions within the organization.
 These individuals can serve as advocates for the upgrade and help drive adoption and acceptance among their peers.

 * **Celebrating Success**: Recognize and celebrate milestones and successes throughout the upgrade process.
 This can help boost morale and create a positive attitude towards the changes being implemented.